-This right lasts until a final decision on their asylum application is taken, including during appeals procedures, and can extend beyond that if the applicant cooperates in preparations to leave the country voluntarily.
-If the applicant refuses to cooperate and the case is handed over to the police for expulsion procedures, then the right to work is suspended.234
+This right lasts until a final decision on their asylum application is taken, including during appeals procedures The right ends when the applicant leaves Sweden, if the applicant cooperates in preparations to leave the country voluntarily.
+If the applicant refuses to cooperate and the case is handed over to the police for expulsion procedures, then the right to work is suspended.245

-In 2020, 9,527 asylum-seekers were granted the right to seek work.235 to offer internships and work experience will have no authority as counterpart.236 However, the right to work remains for those granted permission to do so.
+In 2020, 9,527 asylum-seekers were granted the right to seek work.246 An updated number for 2021 was not available at the time of writing.

+The Migration Agency no longer administers work experience opportunities for asylum seekers as from 1 January 2017.
+Concern has been raised inter alia by the Swedish Association of Local Authorities and Regions (Sveriges Kommuner och Regioner, SKR) about the fact that employers having the opportunity to offer internships and work experience will have no authority as counterpart.247 However, the right to work remains for those granted permission to do so.
 A few municipalities have offered to pay the work insurance that the Migration Agency previously paid in order to facilitate entry to the labour market in cases where an asylum seeker has been able to secure a job offer or work experience placement.
 However, the main work experience placements will instead be reserved for those with residence permits who are in an establishment programme run by the Employment Agency (Arbetsförmedlingen).